Akanate/HeaderCreator/README.md

 - Change HTML/CSS class names.

 ### Why I built this
-- It allows users to be able to easily change there header to whatever styling they want.
+- It allows users to be able to easily change there header to whatever styling they want without having to do any of the css or html yourself.